afodunrinbikunmi-data/superstore-sales-analysis/README.md

 * **Fixed Logistics:** Shipping costs are recorded as static values per order, which does not reflect real-world variables like fuel surcharges or bulk-freight negotiated rates.
 * **Customer Context:** Missing demographic data (age, income, industry) limits the ability to perform a full **Customer Lifetime Value (CLV)** analysis beyond basic purchase history.

+## Conclusion
+- **The Profitability Gap**: Identified that while revenue is scaling rapidly, profit is leaking through loss-making product categories and underperforming regional markets.

+- **Operational Diagnosis**: Uncovered a "reactive" seasonal cycle; the business currently responds to demand shifts rather than using predictive planning to protect margins.

+- **Data-Driven Visibility**: Transformed raw data into a diagnostic tool that makes hidden losses visible and actionable for stakeholders.

 ### Project Structure

 ```text